Eryk-Mozdzen/Ray_Tracing_CPU/README.md

-# Ray Tracing Algorithm on CPU
+#Ray Tracing Algorithm on CPU

+Simple ray tracer created for fun and to develop object programing skills.

+#Usage
+In order to render a frame you need define your own

 YouTube demonstration:
 https://www.youtube.com/watch?v=HcqXAsXDC6k